-[107] At the request of the CA item 15 was added to the Final Issues List,

-"Matters Related to Low Income Residential Ratepayers".
+[107] At the request of the CA item 15 was added to the Final Issues List, "Matters Related to Low Income Residential Ratepayers".

-[108] The Affordable Energy Coalition, the CA and NSPI tabled a Settlement standing issues faced by low income customers.
+The Affordable Energy Coalition, the CA and NSPI tabled a Settlement Agreement which the CA described as an agreement which addresses many long-standing issues faced by low income customers.
 Essentially the Agreement sets up a consultative process "with a view to resolving bill payment, credit and collection matters affecting low income residential customers".
 The text of the Agreement is as follows: